The Tree of Life (film): Critical response

 Some religious reviewers welcomed the spiritual themes of the film.
-For instance, Catholic author and now auxiliary bishop of Los Angeles Fr.
+For instance, Catholic author and auxiliary bishop of Los Angeles Fr.
 Robert Barron, reviewing The Tree of Life for a Chicago Tribune blog, noted that "in the play of good and evil, in the tension between nature and grace, God is up to something beautiful, though we are unable to grasp it totally...Tree of Life is communicating this same difficult but vital lesson."
 Rabbi David Wolpe said "that Terrence Malick's new film Tree of Life opens with a quotation from Job.
 That quotation holds the key to the film and in some sense, the key to our attitude toward life."

 Not all reviews were positive.
 Sukhdev Sandhu, chief film critic of The Daily Telegraph, described the movie as "self-absorbed", and "achingly slow, almost buckling under the weight of its swoony poetry."
 Likewise, Stephanie Zacharek of Movieline praised the technical aspects of the film, such as the "gorgeous photography", but nonetheless criticized it as "a gargantuan work of pretension and cleverly concealed self-absorption."
 Lee Marshall of Screen Daily referred to the film as "a cinematic credo about spiritual transcendence which, while often shot through with poetic yearning, preaches too directly to its audience."
 Filmmaker David Lynch said that, while he admired Malick's works, The Tree of Life "was not his cup of tea".
 In 2016, John Patterson of The Guardian complained of the meager impression that the film left on him, opining that "much of it simply evaporates before your eyes."

 Sean Penn has said: "The screenplay is the most magnificent one that I've ever read but I couldn't find that same emotion on screen. ...
 A clearer and more conventional narrative would have helped the film without, in my opinion, lessening its beauty and its impact."
 He further clarified his reservations about the film by adding: "But it's a film I recommend, as long as you go in without any preconceived ideas.
 It's up to each person to find their own personal, emotional or spiritual connection to it.
 Those that do generally emerge very moved."